flutter/website/json.md

 }
 ```

-Now the responsibility of the deserialization logic is moved inside the model
+The responsibility of the deserialization logic is now moved inside the model
 itself.
 With this new approach, you can deserialize a user easily.

 <!-- skip -->